 To be sure that invasive plants will be detected at the earliest possible moment, five public boat landings and the Belgrade Stream will again be surveyed by volunteers in canoes, kayaks and scuba gear.

-Secchi disk readings and Dissolved Oxygen measurements, indications of water quality, will again be taken by Belgrade Lakes Association members through the Volunteer Lake Management Program (VLMP), and some further sampling will be added to extend established research interests.
+Secchi disk readings and Dissolved Oxygen measurements, indications of water quality, will again be taken by Belgrade Lakes Association members through the Lake Stewards of Maine (formerly VLMP), and some further sampling will be added to extend established research interests.

 Committee members are: Maggie Shannon (Chair), Pat Donahue and Dick Greenan.